 - Rimmed baking sheet (to cook the bacon)

 - 12 large eggs

-- In a large bowl whisk together eggs, milk, and spices.
-Pour egg mixture into a 9 x 13 baking dish sprayed with cooking spray.
+- In a large bowl whisk together eggs, and spices.
+Pour the egg mixture into a 9 x 13 baking dish sprayed with cooking spray.

-- Lay out all of the english muffin bottoms then layer each one with egg slice, cheese, bacon, and english muffin top.
+- Layout all of the english muffin bottoms then layer each with an egg slice, bacon, and english muffin top.

 - Wrap each breakfast sandwich in plastic wrap and then freeze.

 Other Healthy Breakfast Egg Recipes

 Check out my other high-protein egg breakfast recipes.

 Have you tried these Frozen Breakfast Sandwiches yet?
 If so, I’d love for you to rate this recipe and leave a comment below.
 We all learn from each other’s experiences.
 Also, it would be awesome if you could share a picture on Instagram and tag it #organizeyourselfskinny.
 I can’t wait to see it.